-Your bathroom is an essential part of your life, it is where you spend time getting ready, and where you start and finish most of your days.
+Your bathroom is an essential part of your life; it is where you spend time getting ready, and where you start and finish most of your days.
 If you own a home and are thinking about remodeling one or more of your bathrooms to suit your taste and space requirements, here’s what you need to consider.

-Let's start with the basic bathroom requirements -
+Let’s start with the basic bathroom requirements :-

 What Are the Average Bathroom Sizes in an American Home?

-The average size of a bathroom in the United States varies between 36 square feet to upwards of 100 square feet depending on your home size.
-In Seattle specifically, the typical bathroom size is on the smaller end, around 36 square feet.
 It is also common to have a home in Seattle with only one full bathroom that everyone in the home, including guests, will share.
 Or it is common to see a home with one full bathroom, and a powder room that just includes one toilet and a sink.

-If you plan to remodel your bathroom, it is important to understand that even with a minimal amount of space, there are ways to maximize your floor plan to make it feel like you are getting a bigger bathroom.
-If you aren't sure what kind of floor plan is best for your space, it is important to work with a designer or a Design Build firm like us that can help maximize your floor plan to make it feel like you are getting more space.
-To get an idea of different bathroom floor plans, check out our blog post on 10 Essential Bathroom Floor Plans.
+If you aren’t sure what kind of floor plan is best for your space, it is important to work with a designer or a Design Build firm like us that can help maximize your floor plan to make it feel like you are getting more space.

 Primary Bathroom Size Considerations